danawoodruff/Tableau-and-BikeHouston/README.md

 Houston Bcycle has estimated calories burned and carbon offset for each trip based on location and duration.  these are points of interest on how cycling benefits the rider and the planet.
 <p align="center"><kbd><img width="600" height="auto" src="Images/benefits.PNG"></kbd>
-Users may view code at the following links:

 <h2>Let's ride!</h2>